Opinion | As Biden edges ahead, Trump’s effort to throw out your vote gets more vile

-Nevada is still touch and go.
-But if Biden holds that state, and wins the three above ones, he will net 270 in the electoral college when you add in Nebraska’s 2nd Congressional district, which Biden also won.
+Nevada is still touch-and-go.
+But if Biden holds that state, and wins the three above ones, he will net 270 in the electoral college when you add in Nebraska’s 2nd Congressional District, which Biden also won.

-Meanwhile, Biden may still take Pennsylvania, because he’s likely to win the 1.4 million remaining uncounted mail ballots by large enough margins to surmount his current deficit.
+Meanwhile, Biden might still take Pennsylvania, because he’s likely to win the 1.4 million remaining uncounted mail ballots by large enough margins to surmount his current deficit.
 Georgia is still in the mix, and winning it is also possible.
 While Biden could still lose, getting to 270 and possibly well beyond appears increasingly likely, if hardly certain.

 Naturally, President Trump wants to confuse you about where all of this is really headed.
-At 2:30 a.m. on Wednesday morning, when he appeared to be leading, he gave a deeply depraved speech declaring victory.
+At about 2:30 a.m. on Wednesday morning, when he appeared to be leading, he gave a deeply depraved speech declaring victory.

 “This is a fraud on the American public,” Trump said.
 “We were getting ready to win this election.
 Frankly, we did win this election.”

 The “fraud” in question is the counting of your votes.
-Trump also vowed to take his effort to stop this counting the Supreme Court.
-He didn’t say what his argument would be, but that’s exactly the point: Trump has already revealed that in his disturbed mind, the court’s role is simply to stop the vote counting.
+Trump also vowed to take his effort to stop this counting to the Supreme Court.
+He didn’t say what his argument would be, but that’s exactly the point: Trump has already revealed that in his disturbed mind, the court’s role is simply to stop the vote-counting.
 No rationale is needed.
 It’s what he appointed Justice Amy Coney Barrett to do.
 Enough said.

 But let’s not forget that something else helped make this all possible: Republicans in Rust Belt states worked to prevent the count of mail ballots (enormous numbers of which we knew would arrive well in advance of Election Day) from commencing until that day.